 Boardwalk

 The Lingxi Lake Boardwalk (灵犀湖栈道), 2½ kilometers in length, was built around the same time as the cable car in 2006.
-The idea was for tourists to ride the gondola up to the summit and walk the “plank road” (栈道) down to the picturesque lake, a one hour trip.
+The idea was for tourists to ride the gondola up to the summit and walk the “plank road” (栈道) down to the picturesque lake, a one hour excursion.
 After exploring the area they would have a choice on how to proceed: (a) walk 7 km down to the middle station, or (b) retrace the boardwalk back up to the top station.
 Either way they would ride the cable car down, or at least a portion of it.

 Cable Car